synedra/runzoho-synedra/BLOG_POST.md

 ## Conclusion

 By combining React, Netlify Functions, and RunAlloy, we've created a modern task management application that's both powerful and maintainable.
-The key insight is using RunAlloy as an integration layer, which abstracts away the complexity of direct API integration while providing better monitoring, error handling, and consistency.
+The key insight is using RunAlloy as an integration layer[...]

 The HTTPie setup provides a professional workflow for API testing and development, making it easy to iterate and debug during development.